-this is an issue on which you don't have to be a conservative to believe that we have too much regulation."
+Princeton University and columnist for The New York Times as saying "... this is an issue on which you don't have to be a conservative to believe that we have too much regulation."

 The growing recognition that excessive land use regulation has serious consequences needs to be accompanied by fundamental reforms.
-Otherwise the huge losses in housing affordability are likely to continue:
+Otherwise the huge losses in housing affordability are likely to continue, as Cheshire, et al indicate:

-"The problem is it is utterly unviable in the long term.
-With every passing decade the problems would get worse, the wider economic costs would become more penalising, the economy and monetary policy more unmanageable and the outcomes - the divide between the property haves and the property have-nots - more unacceptable."
-55
+The problem is it is utterly unviable in the long term.
+With every passing decade the problems would get worse, the wider economic costs would become more penalising, the economy and monetary policy more unmanageable and the outcomes - the divide between the property haves and the property have-nots - more unacceptable.53

-Cheshire, et al remind that "... that the ultimate objective of urban policy is to improve outcomes for people rather than places" and that "... improving places is a means to an end, rather than an end in itself."56
+Cheshire, et al also remind that "... that the ultimate objective of urban policy is to improve outcomes for people rather than places" and that "... improving places is a means to an end, rather than an end in itself."54

-56 Cheshire, et. al
+54 Cheshire, et. al

-55 Cheshire, et. al
+53 Cheshire, et. al